enenrico/storage-cellar-with-Database/README.md

 A Database to sort your storage cellar

-#at the moment I create the finctions an later the appearance
+#at the moment I create the functions an later the appearance